The Troop: Production

 The initial pilot was shot in 2008 before being re-shot with a new cast (minus Purcell).
 The show premiered to 3.5 million viewers on September 12, 2009 (premiering as a "Special Preview") right after iCarlys "iThink They Kissed".
 The show officially premiered a week later.
 A companion website, troopgrid.com, was launched alongside the show, featuring character and creature profiles based on real concept drawings the crew used to model the monsters.
 In March 2010, the series was picked up for a second season.

 On October 15, 2010, it was announced that Malese Jow and Matt Shively would join the second season's cast.
 In January 2011, David Del Rio announced that he would not be renewing his contract for the second season due to other commitments and would become a recurring cast member after episode 28.

+Broadcast

-BroadcastThe Troop aired on Nickelodeon and premiered in the United States on September 12, 2009.
+The Troop aired on Nickelodeon and premiered in the United States on September 12, 2009.
 On August 6, 2011, Nickelodeon put the series on permanent hiatus before officially cancelling the show in 2012.
 The second season ended with the remaining 7 episodes left unaired.
-On October 29, 2012, the series was moved to NickToons to air the remaining episodes.
+On October 29, 2012, the series was moved to Nicktoons to air the remaining episodes.
 The final episode aired on May 8, 2013.